xNaCly/private.social/README.md

 - `web/`: react.js front end
 - `api/`: go rest application interface
 - `cdn/`: go content delivery network (serves pictures and videos)
-- `crawler/`: go crawler to fetch metadata from websites - used to generate previews in the client